schambon/SimRunner/README.md

 ... and ensures that `death` is in fact posterior to `birth`.
 Such cross-field dependencies (within a single document) is possible by creating a variable _birthday_ (using the normal templates) and generating the field `death` by referencing it (using the `##` prefix) in the parameters of the `%date` generator.

 Note: you can't reference a variable in another variable declaration.

+Note: variables can also be defined in a workload definition, and used in templated expressions within that workload.

 ### Dictionaries